 Find out more about the good and poor practice we have seen when supervising firms planning branch or ATM closures or conversions.

 We want to ensure that bank branch and ATM (cash machines or cashpoints) closures or conversions are made in a way that takes proper account of customers’ needs.
-In September 2020, we issued guidance outlining our expectations of how firms should conduct their closure processes.
+In October 2022, we issued updated guidance outlining our expectations of how firms should conduct their closure or conversion processes.

-The examples below, although not exhaustive, set out the good practice we have seen since issuing this guidance and some areas where we expect to see improvements.
+The examples below, although not exhaustive, set out the good practice we saw prior to issuing the updated guidance and some areas where we expect to see improvements.
 In the examples provided, firms have engaged constructively to make improvements when their processes have fallen short of our expectations.
 We share this now to provide some clear examples on how firms can improve their approach and enable all firms to have the opportunity to learn from the good practice we have seen.

 This piece forms part of our wider work on access to cash and banking services.
 We are committed to protecting access to cash, particularly for consumers with characteristics of vulnerability who rely on it.